N. Korea detains another American over alleged hostile acts

-SEOUL, South Korea (AP) — North Korea has announced it detained another American citizen over unspecified hostile acts against the country.
+SEOUL, South Korea (AP) — North Korea has detained another American citizen accused of committing unspecified hostile acts against the country.

-North Korea’s official Korean Central News Agency said Sunday that Kim Hak Song had worked for the Pyongyang University of Science and Technology before he was held on Saturday.
+The country’s official Korean Central News Agency said Kim Hak Song was detained Saturday and that “a relevant institution is now conducting detailed investigation into his crimes.”

-North Korea on Wednesday announced the detention of an accounting instructor at the same university, Kim Sang Dok, for “acts of hostility aimed at overthrowing the country.”

 STORIES THAT OTHERS ARE CLICKING ON –